mnaczenski/SubscriberTest/README.md

 # SubscriberTest
-simple plugin that adds a frontend-controller "Testcontroller" that shows a supplier-overview
+simple plugin that prints "test" on predispatch when it is installed